The Wave (2015 film): Plot

 Kristian survives but finds Anna next to him dead, impaled by debris.
-Finding Julia alive, he leaves her with Thomas and Teresa while he heads back to Geiranger to find his wife and son.
-The town is devastated, and the destroyed evacuation bus full of dead passengers including Vibeke but not Idun and Sondre.
-Down in the bomb shelter, the water level rises, deforming the door which is blocked by heavy debris.
-Philip, panicking to breathe, pushes Sondre underwater.
-Idun drowns him to save Sondre.
+He walks up to Ørnevegen and finds Julia alive, leaving her with Thomas and Teresa while he heads back to Geiranger to find Idun and Sondre.
+In the now devastated town, Kristian quickly finds the destroyed evacuation bus full of dead passengers, including Vibeke but not Idun and Sondre, and he starts moving towards the hotel.
+Down in the bomb shelter, the water level rises, and they are unable to open the door and swim out, as it is blocked shut by debris.
+Philip, panicking to breathe, pushes Sondre underwater, but Idun drowns him to save her son.

-Kristian finds his son's backpack and furiously bangs on some pipes.
-Idun and Sondre respond in kind.
-As Kristian finds them and dives, further water floods the refuge.
-Removing the debris he reunites with Idun but runs out of air as he returns with Sondre.
-Idun heads back in a desperate attempt to revive him, but then accepts he has drowned.
-Sondre gives one last effort which pays off.
-The family is reunited at Ørnesvingen, and the film closes saying the events are likely to occur in the future, but the date is unpredictable.
+Kristian finds Sondre's backpack and concludes that Idun and Sondre are dead.
+In his grief, he furiously bangs on some pipes.
+Idun and Sondre are able to hear, and respond by banging on the walls.
+As Kristian finds them and dives, incoming water floods the refuge.
+Removing the debris, he reunites with Idun but runs out of air as he returns with Sondre.
+Idun heads back in a desperate attempt to revive him, drags him through the water up to the surface, attempts rescue breathing, then CPR.
+She finally accepts that Kristian has drowned and stops trying.
+Sondre, however gives one last effort, and he manages to revive Kristian.

+The entire family is reunited at Ørnevegen, while a pan-away camera shot shows that Geiranger has been leveled to the ground.